JeremyMarbaise/Graphviz-Project/README.md

 ### DynamicGraphiv.html

 The dynamic Graphviz html lets you move nodes independently from each other through dragging of the mouse.
-The library used for this dynamic display is viz Network [viz-network].
+The library used for this dynamic display is [viz-network].
 Viz Network provides methods to convert a dot source string into a readable format for the library.

 ```javascript